Disabled Playwright Support Programme

 Here are a few things you may want to think about before you proceed with your application:

-• This process isn’t about ‘teaching’ you how to write a play but supporting you to grow your writing skills.
-For this reason, it is beneficial to have some experience of writing for live performance.
+This process isn’t about ‘teaching’ you how to write a play but supporting you to grow your writing skills.
+For this reason, it is beneficial to have some experience of creative writing.

-Please submit using the Disabled Playwright Support Programme form.
+Please submit using the Disabled Playwright Mentoring Programme form.
 You can either submit a written application, or a video application.
 We accept submissions in English, Scots, Gaelic or BSL.

 If you are unable to submit online and would like the application form in a different format or have any questions at all regarding or the application process, please email info@playwrightsstudio.co.uk.